 A tummy tuck is performed under general anesthesia in hospital and typically takes around 3 hours to complete.
 After surgery, patients will wear a compression garment and will need to rest for the first 48 hours.
 They should make a concerted effort to move around in order to help promote blood circulation, but should only attempt to initially stand at a 45-degree angle to protect the incision.
 Pain medication will be provided to help with post-operative pain.
 Clearance to resume exercise is usually given around 4-6 weeks.

 Patients who have loose skin in the lower abdomen may be better candidates for a skin tightening procedure such as a tummy tuck.
 If a patient is battling unwanted belly fat, but otherwise has good skin tone, liposuction (which removes fat only) may be all that is needed.

 Abdominoplasty can be combined with another cosmetic procedure, such as breast augmentation, a breast lift or liposuction that targets another area of the body.
-In combination surgery, the price may be reduced by 30% – 40%.

 What About Scarring?

 Unfortunately, scarring is a part of this procedure.
 However, every effort is made to minimize scarring, and the incisions are generally placed in locations easily concealed by undergarments.
 For women who have had a previous C-section, the original C-section scar will be replaced with the tummy tuck incision.

 New Pregnancy ?
 Weight Gain?